miniengineer/argus/README.md

 While on a website you want to track, click on the Argus icon located in the tab menu.

-In the opened popup window you'll see two buttons 'Start Tracking' and 'Clear Data'.
+In the opened popup window you'll see two buttons 'Start Tracking' and 'Clear All Data'.

 Click 'Start Tracking' and website tracking will be initiated.
 The tracking data will be visible in a form of pie chart and updated each time you refresh popup window.